skillrepos/ccode/README.md

 ## 5. Start Claude and authenticate as appropriate.

- If in the terminal or codespace or VS Code, you can follow the directions in  [STARTUP.md](./STARTUP.md) to complete this task.
+ If in the terminal integration, you can likely follow the directions in  [STARTUP.md](./STARTUP.md) to complete this task.
 Otherwise, consult the online documentation.

+**STOP HERE if not using the GitHub Codespace environment.**

+**Directions for GitHub Codespace environment setup follow.**

-## 5. Set codespace timeout
+## 6. Set codespace timeout

 While logged in to GitHub, go to https://github.com/settings/codespaces.